siqueira76/dorlog-dev/replit.md

 ## Data Layer
 - **PostgreSQL** database with Drizzle schema management
 - **Firestore** for user profiles and authentication-related data
+  - "usuarios" collection for user data
+  - "assinaturas" collection for subscription management
+  - "quizzes" collection for dynamic quiz content and metadata
 - **Firebase Storage** for file uploads (configured but not yet implemented)
 - **Session management** using PostgreSQL-backed sessions